TheRepeat/SRPG-Studio/Repeat's QoL Enhancement Pack/Detailed Unit Window/$readme.txt

 	Detailed Unit Window by Repeat
 This plugin changes the Map Unit Window from two sizes to five: Small, Medium, Large, Wide, and Extra Large.
 The small size is the same as vanilla.

+You can opt in and out of which sizes you want your game to use by editing UnitWindowAllowedTypes in 0_unitwindow-editables.js.
+All 5 sizes are displayed by default.

 	ABOUT THIS PLUGIN: LARGE/WIDE/EXTRA LARGE SETTINGS